WWE News: Eric Bischoff Says Vince McMahon Isn’t Out Of Touch

 According to Bischoff, McMahon’s finger is still on the pulse, but the industry demands that sports entertainment be less edgy and provocative these days.
 While Bischoff is right to note that the cultural landscape has changed in recent years, many fans and pundits don’t cite that as the main issue with the current state of WWE.

-Storylines are often criticized for being lacklustre, while the quality of the in-ring action has suffered due to matches being overproduced, formulaic and predictable.
+Storylines are often criticized for being lackluster, while the quality of the in-ring action has suffered due to matches being overproduced, formulaic and predictable.
 McMahon has also been accused of not listening to the WWE audience as he has a tendency to push unpopular superstars ahead of their favorites.

 NXT, meanwhile, has shown that storylines and matches can still be exciting within the confines of a PG parameter.
-The show’s success is proof that fans want to see logical booking, with wrestling action that allows superstars to showcase their ability, and match-ups that aren’t repetitive.
+The show’s success is proof that fans want to see logical booking, with wrestling action that allows superstars to showcase their ability and match-ups that aren’t repetitive.

 Bischoff’s words suggest that fans want to see WWE return to the days of the Attitude Era, which allowed the company’s shows to boast violent and risque content.
 In recent months, however, WWE has been pushing the envelope some more, as evidenced by the current affair storyline between Lana and Bobby Lashley on Monday Night Raw.

 As The Inquisitr previously reported, Bischoff was recently let go from his position as the executive director of Friday Night SmackDown, a position he held for a few months earlier this year.
-While he still appears to still be on good terms with the company, Bischoff revealed that his personality and style didn’t correspond with WWE’s requirements.
+While he still appears to be on good terms with the company, Bischoff revealed that his personality and style didn’t correspond with WWE’s requirements.